Healthy grocery shopping

 - 1 cup (160 gram) of cut up cantaloupe melon has only 55 calories.

-- Select canned fruits that are packed in water or juice, not syrup, and have no sugar added.
+- For canned fruits, choose ones that are packed in water or juice, not syrup, and have no sugar added.

 Frozen fruits and vegetable can be good choices as long as there is no added sugar or salt.
 Some benefits of frozen fruits and vegetables include: